andesign31/Portfolio/Tech Writing/WindFinder/Windfinder.md

 **Detailed Forecasts:**
 ![alt text](Screenshot1.png)![alt text](Screenshot2.png)![alt text](Screenshot3.png)

 Windfinder offers wind and weather forecasts in 3-hour intervals, reaching up to 10 days into the future.

-**Animated Maps:** Animated wind maps provide an overview of wind conditions on a regional and global scale1.
+**Animated Maps:** Animated wind maps provide an overview of wind conditions on a regional and global scale.

-**Real-Time Measurements:** Real-time measurements of wind speed and direction, air temperature, atmospheric pressure, and more are provided by over 21,000 weather stations1.
+**Real-Time Measurements:** Real-time measurements of wind speed and direction, air temperature, atmospheric pressure, and more are provided by over 21,000 weather stations.

-**Wind Alerts:** Receive notifications when ideal wind conditions are forecasted1.
+**Wind Alerts:** Receive notifications when ideal wind conditions are forecasted.

 **Widgets:** Add widgets to your home screen for quick access to current conditions at your favorite locations.

 ### How to Use Windfinder
 **1. Download the App:** Available for iOS and Android.
 [Android](https://play.google.com/store/apps/details?id=com.studioeleven.windfinder&pcampaignid=web_share)